 \section{Ethical Statements}

-This work advances our understanding of input attribution~(IA) methods in the context of large language models' (LLMs) in-context learning~(ICL).
+This work explores input attribution~(IA) methods over large language models' (LLMs) in-context learning~(ICL) ability.
 Our findings contribute to the broader goal of developing more interpretable and safer AI systems by providing practical insights into the strengths and weaknesses of IA methods as tools for interpreting LLMs.
 This study exclusively uses synthetic data generated through computational methods.
-No real user data, human annotations, or personally identifiable information was collected or used in our experiments.
-Our synthetic dataset generation process does not involve any human subjects, crowd workers, or demographic information.
+No real user data, human annotations, or personally identifiable information were collected or used in our experiments.
+Our synthetic dataset generation process did not involve any human subjects, crowd workers, or demographic information.
 We employ LLMs for writing assistance, specifically for grammar checking and polishing the manuscript.
 All LLM outputs were subsequently reviewed and edited by the authors to ensure accuracy and fidelity to the intended message.